jmvlangen/DnDtracker/D&D tracker/README.txt

 if one or more of the variables in these longer paths do not exist, they will be assumed to be void values, which can lead to unpredictable sorting behavior.

+----iii) While--------------------------------------------------------------------------
+The while command evaluates a value as long as another value evaluates to true.
+The while command requires two arguments.
+The first argument will be called the condition, whilst the second argument will be called the code.
+When the while command is evaluated it will first evaluate the condition.
+If the condition evaluates to anything but a void value or the boolean value false, the while command will then evaluate the code.
+This proces will repeat until the condition evaluates to a void value or the boolean value false.

+As an example the following input will raise the value of a by one at a time until it is equal to 3
+	set a 0
+	while (i < 3) set(i,[[i+1]])

+Note that to prevend endless loops, there is a cap on the maximum amount of evaluations that the while command can do.

+----iv) For-----------------------------------------------------------------------------
+The for command evaluates a value for every variable in a collection.
+The for command requires at least two arguments.
+The first argument should evaluate to a collection.
+When the for command is evaluated, the for command will evaluate the second argument once for each variable in the collection given by the first argument.
+In each evaluation of the second argument a path to the respective variable is passed along as the first argument.

+Note that the for command does not consider hidden variable, unless the optional third argument is given and evaluates to anything but a void value or the boolean value false.

 --6) Special operations-----------------------------------------------------------------
 Besides the standard operations described in section 1b) there are some operations that can be used for advanced usage.
 These operations are described in this section.